-There are emerging concerns that teens' excessive and inappropriate screen habits are having a negative impact on their physical health.
-We need to again remind teens of the correct ways to use digital devices so their vision, hearing and musculoskeletal health aren't adversely impacted.
+There are emerging concerns that teens' excessive and inappropriate screen habits are having a negative impact on their physical health- including their vision, hearing, sleep, muskuloskeletal issues and mental health are being shaped by screens.
+We need to again remind young people of the correct ways to use digital devices so theirl health and wellbeing aren't adversely impacted.